harish-guda/personal-website/content/author/admin/_index.md

 - Visitors
 ---

-I am a 6th year PhD student in Management Science at the University of Texas at Dallas.
-I am advised by Milind Dawande and Ganesh Janakiraman.
-My broad interests are in understanding emerging business models that change the way we consume goods and services and the associated challenges they create.
-I am trained in Optimization, Game Theory, and Econometrics.
+I am a PhD student in Management Science at the [University of Texas at Dallas](https://jindal.utdallas.edu).
+I am advised by [Milind Dawande](https://utdallas.edu/~milind) and [Ganesh Janakiraman](https://utdallas.edu/~ganesh).
+My broad interests are in understanding emerging business models that transform the way we consume goods and services and the challenges therein.
+I help solve these problems, both using analytical models, and using data-driven methods.
+My academic training and coursework are in the areas of Optimization, Game Theory and Information Economics, Statistics, Econometrics and Machine Learning.